Refine Population Access

 • Employees in Miami

-When multiple properties are used, the property values will be evaluated differently depending on how the member filters are combined.
+When multiple dimensions are used, the dimension values will be evaluated differently depending on how the member filters are combined.

-When properties are combined within a single permission, the property values are evaluated as an AND statement.
+When dimensions are combined within a single permission, the dimension values are evaluated as an AND statement.

 Let's say, you have a permission with the following member filters: